Brad K. Gibson: Career

 In 1995, Gibson was awarded an NSERC Research Fellowship which he held for three years at the Australian National University.
 Following his research fellowship, Gibson joined the University of Colorado as a Research Associate, before joining Swinburne University of Technology as a professor of astrophysics in 2000; during his tenure at Swinburne, Gibson also served as deputy director to the newly formed Centre for Astrophysics and Supercomputing, and Deputy Head for the School of Biological Sciences and Electrical Engineering.
 In 2006, Gibson was appointed chair in Theoretical Astrophysics at the University of Central Lancashire.
 Gibson joined the University of Hull in 2015, where he was responsible for the establishment of the E.A.
-Milne Centre for Astrophysics and, since 2017, has served as the Head of the Department of Physics and Mathematics.
+Milne Centre for Astrophysics and, from 2017 to 2024, served as the Head of the Department of Physics and Mathematics.

-Gibson served as a member of United Kingdom's Research Excellence Framework 2021 Physics Sub-Panel, the Joint Institute for Nuclear Astrophysics Advisory Panel, a Trustee for the Spacelink Learning Foundation, and vice-president of the Astronomical Society of Australia.
-He sits on the advisory board of YobiMinds Ltd., the Royal Society University Research Fellowship Panel, the Institute of Physics Heads of Department Steering Group, and the Scientific Editorial Board for The Astrophysical Journal.
+Gibson served as a member of United Kingdom's Research Excellence Framework 2021 Physics Sub-Panel, the Joint Institute for Nuclear Astrophysics Advisory Panel, a Trustee for the Spacelink Learning Foundation, and Vice-President of the Astronomical Society of Australia.
+He sat on the advisory board of YobiMinds Ltd., the Royal Society University Research Fellowship Panel, the Institute of Physics Heads of Department Steering Group, and the Scientific Editorial Board for The Astrophysical Journal.